Prime Media Group

 Prime Media Group Limited (formerly Prime Television Limited) was an Australian-based media corporation that formerly owned regional television network Prime7 in eastern Australia and GWN7 in regional Western Australia.
-It also owned ishop TV, a datacasting channel, co-owned by Brand Developers and two joint ventures with the WIN Corporation, Mildura Digital Television, and West Digital Television.
+It also owned ishop TV, a datacasting channel, co-owned by Brand Developers and two joint ventures with the WIN Corporation, Mildura Digital Television, and West Digital Television, and also owned a network of radio stations in Queensland from 2005 until 2013, when they were sold to Grant Broadcasters.

-Prime Media Group head office and Australian Securities Exchange registered office was located in Watson, Canberra.
+Prime Media Group head office and Australian Securities Exchange registered office were located in Watson, Canberra.
 A secondary corporate office was located at Jones Bay Wharf, Pyrmont, Sydney (which was also the Seven Network's head office).

 Prime7 had sales offices located in each regional sub-market.
-There were also national regional sales offices at the Seven Network's metropolitan offices/studios in Sydney, Melbourne, Brisbane, Adelaide and Perth.
+There were also regional sales offices at the Seven Network's metropolitan offices/studios in Sydney, Melbourne, Brisbane, Adelaide and Perth.

 Prime7's national broadcast facility was located in Canberra, with playout facilities (as of 2021) shared with hybrid-funded broadcaster SBS Television at a facility operated by Telstra.

 Prime Media Group Limited was renamed PRT Company Limited on 3 January 2022.

 History

 Foundation of Prime

-Prime Television began life in 1970, when mineral explorer Altarama Minerals was incorporated and listed on the Australian Securities Exchange.
+Prime Television began in 1970, when mineral explorer Altarama Minerals was incorporated and listed on the Australian Securities Exchange.
 Following its movement into the automotive industry, the business changed its name to Altarama in 1973.

 Paul Ramsay gained control of Altarama in 1985, subsequently renaming it once again to Ramcorp.
 As part of a diversification into television, advertising, and healthcare, Ramcorp appointed Allan Hoy as founding media CEO who spearheaded the purchase of regional television stations RVN-2 Wagga Wagga, AMV-4 Albury, CWN-6 Dubbo, CBN-8 Orange, ECN-8 Taree and NEN-9 Tamworth in 1987.
 Soon after, the stations began to be known collectively as the Prime Television Network.
 In August 1991 Ramcorp was renamed Prime Television.